 Therkildsen Student Grants

-The Therkildsen Field Station at Emiquon (TFSE) regularly invites UIS students (Graduate or Undergraduate) to submit proposals for student-driven projects based in, and around the Emiquon Preserve.
-The number of awards and their value is expected to vary from year-to-year.
+The Therkildsen Field Station at Emiquon (TFSE) invites UIS faculty and students (Graduate or Undergraduate) to submit collaborative proposals to conduct research in, and around the Emiquon Preserve.
+The number of awards is expected to vary from year-to-year.
 Projects do not need to be scientific in nature.
 Projects should have a defined outcome.
-Students are expected to present at STARS.
+Students are expected to present their work in a formal setting, such as STARS.

-Proposals and Letters of Support should be emailed to the TFSE Director, with the subject “students last name – TFSE grant“.
+Proposals and should be emailed to the TFSE Director, with the subject “TFSE-Research Support“.

 All proposals will be reviewed by a committee assembled by the TFSE Director, which will make recommendations based on the quality and feasibility of the project.